hMailServer 5.7

 another problem:

-remote admin throws below error on server it works fine.
+remote admin throws below error

 Katip